nrokh/ScientificFigures/README.md

 <details>

 The spectrum contains multiple figures to help scientists understand the iterative process for creating scientific visualizations.
-The figures are arranged in the following pattern:
+The figures are arranged in the following order:
 - Spectrum of Figure Creation
 	- Figure 1: The worst figure you (hopefully) will ever see.
 Nobody ever needs to see another figure like this one.
 	- Figure 2: The same data and the same plot type from Figure 1 are now reworked into a more professional version.